meaayu/ArtStudy/README.md

 ## 🏛️ The Philosophy

-**ArtStudy** is designed as a distraction-free, high-performance workspace for the modern draftsman.
+**Arts-Lab** is designed as a distraction-free, high-performance workspace for the modern draftsman.
 Inspired by traditional ateliers and cinematic rendering, it bridges the gap between digital convenience and classical anatomical study.
 Every module is engineered for **flow**, providing the tools necessary for precision without the clutter of traditional creative software.

 ## 🎨 Professional Modules